Ascendvent, AOSI®: AI-Native Product Development

 Consulting practice.
 Active client engagements helping product teams cut through noise and ship the right thing.
 Built on the AOSI framework developed during the B2C phase, repositioned from end-user self-improvement to practitioner-client relationship management.

-AOSI framework.
-Agent-Orchestrated Self-Improvement reframed as a B2B methodology: AI handles the operational layer (scheduling, follow-up, progress tracking, accountability nudges) so the practitioner’s judgment and relationship stay front and center.
+AOSI - Agent Orchestrated Self Improvement® framework.
+Reframed as a B2B methodology: AI handles the operational layer (scheduling, follow-up, progress tracking, accountability nudges) so the practitioner’s judgment and relationship stay front and center.
 This is the architecture that powers Checkin and the broader platform roadmap.

 Outcomes